 Lease that requires the tenant to pay all costs associated with the operation, repair and maintenance of the building.
-This includes the actual rent, real estate taxes, repair and maintenance, and utilities.
-Absolute Net is also referred to as net-net-net (NNN) or triple net.

 Abstract of title